Get the Tap app

 • Stockholders equity: The value of a company's stock can be better understood by this metric, which is the company's assets remaining after all bills are covered (liabilities).

 • Stock splits: Conducting a stock split is one way that companies make their stocks more accessible to investors.
-Although it won't change the market capitalization or value of shares, it will increase the number available.
+Although it won't change the market capitalisation or value of shares, it will increase the number available.

 • Short selling: If an investor wants to bet on a stock's price going down, they can take a "short" position.
 To do this, they must borrow the stock from either a broker or a financial institution.